PhanNguyenHoangBao-ITITIU20165/Furniture-Website/README.md

 |
 ## 2. The project we are working on

-The fitness trading platform **True-WellnessWay** provides a comprehensive digital marketplace for individuals to buy and sell a wide range of furniture items.
-It includes various services such as product search, product listings, and online transactions between buyers and sellers.

 The **FurniScape** project offered a valuable opportunity to leverage modern web development techniques and technologies to address real-world challenges in the furniture trade industry.
 The team has adopted a robust Model – View – ViewModel (MVVM) architectural pattern, utilizing leading web frameworks to create a comprehensive and user-friendly e-commerce solution for the furniture marketplace.